Digital Social Care

 The assessment, discharge and withdrawal notices between hospitals and social services information standard is designed to increase efficiency of the acute to social care discharge process.
 It helps to standardise data being sent from a hospital to a local authority's adult social care department when a safe discharge requires a social care assessment.

-This project provides funding for local authorities to digitise statutory elements of the discharge process between health and social care, to improve efficiency and reduce delays in transfers of care.
-They are doing this using existing NHS Digital infrastructure and the published information standard to support assessment discharge and withdrawal notices.
-This project aims to have the digital discharge service live in 21 local authorities by March 2021.
+This project provided funding for local authorities to digitise statutory elements of the discharge process between health and social care, to improve efficiency and reduce delays in transfers of care.
+They were doing this using existing NHS Digital infrastructure and the published information standard to support assessment discharge and withdrawal notices.
+However, wider adoption of this solution was disrupted due to COVID-19, and furthermore the change in legislation during the pandemic and the NHS mandate to implement Discharge to Assess removed the requirement to send Assessment and Discharge notifications.
+This obviously had a significant impact on uptake by other local authorities.

 Digital Social Care Demonstrator Programme 2018-19